runatlantis/org/GOVERNANCE.md

 Any decision made must not conflict with CNCF policy.

-The maximum term length of each steering committee member is two year, with no term limit restriction.
+Each steering committee member's maximum term length is two years, with no term limit restriction.

 Voting for steering committee members is open to all current steering committee members and maintainers.